romainbrette/AIS-geometry-and-axial-current/README.md

 * `fig3.py`: we compare the peak axial current with the capacitive current at the soma and look at the correlation of the peak axonal current, the charge transferred to the soma and the current duration with the effective capacitance (see Methods).

 Capacitance estimation from the response to current pulses:  `effective_capacitance_estimation.py`\
-Measure of the peak axonal current: `axonal_current_analysis.py`\
+Measurement of the peak axonal current: `axonal_current_analysis.py`\
-Measure of the charge transferred to the soma and the current duration: `charge_measurement.py`\
+Measurement of the charge transferred to the soma and the current duration: `charge_measurement.py`\
 Results of the analysis used to plot the figure: `RGC_electrical_properties.xlsx`

 ### Nav conductance density

-* `fig4.py`: we illustrate the diversity of the AIS start position and length in our cell population.
+* `fig4.py`: we illustrate the diversity of AIS start position and length in our cell population.

 * `fig5.py`: predictions of axial current with resistive coupling theory.
-We compare our measures of the peak axonal current in RGC with measures in a model and with theoretical prediction.
+We compare our measurements of the peak axonal current in RGC with measurements in a model and with theoretical prediction.

 Panel A: voltage profile in the spike initiation model.\
 Neuron model: `shared/models/model_spike_initiation.py`\